udayPatil45/Computer_Vision_SOC/README.md

 4. Connection to Applications
 These principles are the foundation of image classification tasks, where models learn to map pixel inputs → class probabilities.
 Advanced architectures (CNNs, ResNets, Transformers) are built on these basics.

+Week 6 - Neural Networks and Image Classification
+Overview:
+In Week 6, I explored how neural networks are applied to image classification tasks using PyTorch, with supporting materials also available in TensorFlow.
+This week focused on understanding how neural networks detect, classify, and interpret visual patterns.

+Key Learnings:

+Image Classification Using Simple Neural Networks:
+Understood how to build basic image classifiers from scratch using PyTorch.
+Learned how neural networks process image data and classify them into categories.

+Deep Learning Visual Pattern Perception:
+Studied how deep models detect edges, textures, and complex features.
+Visualized internal layer activations to better grasp feature extraction.

+Using Custom Datasets:
+Learned the process of preparing and loading custom datasets.
+Gained hands-on experience with Dataset and DataLoader in PyTorch.

+Foundational Computer Vision Techniques:
+Applied essential vision techniques like transformations, normalization, and augmentation.
+Implemented modular and scalable deep learning pipelines.